International Mobile Equipment Identity: Blocklists of stolen devices

+Blocklists of incompatible devices

+As of the 3G cellular network shutdown in Australia, all 4G and 5G devices not approved for use in Australia by the carriers (Telstra, Optus, Vodafone) are IMEI and/or TAC blocked.
+Users can not request the carriers to remove their device from blocklist, even if they can prove that it is compatible.

 Limitations

 IMEIs can sometimes be removed from a blocklist, depending on local arrangements.
 This would typically include quoting a password chosen at the time of blocklisting.

 Law enforcement and intelligence use

 Law enforcement and intelligence services can use an IMEI number as input for tracking devices that are able to locate a cell phone with an accuracy of a few meters.
 Saudi Arabian government agencies have reportedly used IMEI numbers retrieved from cell phone packaging to locate and detain women who fled Saudi Arabia's patriarchal society in other countries.

 An IMEI number retrieved from the remnants of a Nokia 5110 was used to trace and identify the perpetrators behind the 2002 Bali bombings.

 Allowlists

-Some countries use allowlists instead of blocklists for IMEI numbers, so that any mobile phone needs to be legally registered in the country in order to be able to access mobile networks of the country, with possible exceptions for international roaming and a grace period for registering.
-These include Chile, Turkey, Azerbaijan, Colombia, Nepal and Egypt.
+Some countries use allowlists instead of blocklists for IMEI numbers, so that any mobile phone needs to be legally registered in the country in order to be able to access mobile networks of the country, with possible exceptions for international roaming and during the grace period for registering.
+These include Chile, Turkey, Tunisia, Azerbaijan, Colombia, Nepal and Egypt.
 Other countries that have adopted some form of mandatory IMEI registration include India, Pakistan, Indonesia, Cambodia, Thailand, Iran, Nigeria, Ecuador, Ukraine, Lebanon, and Kenya.

 Prior to their merger with T-Mobile, Sprint in the United States used an allowlist of devices where a user had to register their IMEI and SIM card before a LTE-capable device could be used, despite no US law mandating it.
 If a user changed their device, they had to register their new IMEI and SIM card.
-This isn't the case with other CDMA carriers like Verizon which only used allowlists for 3G (which was a requirement for CDMA) and T-Mobile does not use an allowlist but instead a blocklist, including for former Sprint customers.
+This isn't the case with other CDMA carriers such as Verizon which only used allowlists for 3G (which was a requirement for CDMA).
+T-Mobile does not use an allowlist but instead a blocklist, including for former Sprint customers and select Sprint-sold devices compatible with the current T-Mobile network.

 AT&T and Telus also use an allowlist for VoLTE access, but does not require IMEI registration by customers.
 Instead, phone manufacturers are required to register their devices into AT&T's or Telus' databases, and customers are able to freely swap SIM cards or eSIMs into any allowlisted device.
-This has the problem that imported phones and some non-imported phones such as older OnePlus models or select CDMA-capable LTE devices (including models sold on Verizon or Sprint) will not work for voice calls even if they have the LTE/5G bands for AT&T and Telus and support VoLTE on competitors or via VoLTE roaming.
+This has the problem that imported phones and some non-imported phones such as older OnePlus models or select LTE devices with CDMA support (including models sold on Verizon or Sprint) will not work for voice calls even if they have the cellular bands for AT&T and Telus, and support VoLTE on other networks or via VoLTE roaming.